Teadar

 What does Jinggu Sun-Dried Silver Needles White Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This unique tea, crafted from early spring buds of Camellia Taliensis, delivers a captivating sweet taste alongside a heady aroma of vibrant fruit and delicate flowers.
 Sun-dried like a traditional Pu.
-It sits in the "Sweet" and "Fruity" and "Floral" flavor families, so expect a cup that leans sweet and fruity and floral.
+It leans sweet, fruity and floral.

 How should I brew Jinggu Sun-Dried Silver Needles White Pu-erh Tea Cake?